SeamPose: Repurposing Seams as Capacitive Sensors in a Shirt for Upper-Body Pose Tracking

 \subsection{\theDevice{} Signals}

-Changes in the wearer's upper body pose cause changes in the seam electrode's sensed capacitances, which are input into our deep learning pipeline.
+Changes in the wearer's upper body pose cause changes in the seam electrode's sensed capacitances, which are input into our deep learning pipeline that infers the relationship between the body pose and measurement capacitances.
 When connected to the sensing board, the conductive seams become self-capacitance sensor electrodes.
 In a loading-mode capacitive sensing system, the setup is simple: each sensor electrode acts as both a transmitter and a receiver~\cite{first-loading-mode}.
 In any loading-mode system, electrical current displacement occurs as the electrode's capacitive coupling with the surrounding changes.
-In~\theDevice{}, the seam electrodes are coupled with the wearer's body, so when the body pose changes, leading to changes in the coupling between the body and seam electrodes, hence the current displacement changes.
+In~\theDevice{}, the seam electrodes are coupled with the wearer's body, so when the body pose changes (\textit{i.e.}, limb movements), the seams move along with the limbs, leading to changes in the coupling between the body and seam electrodes, hence the current displacement changes.
 In addition, the seam electrode itself deforms, distorts, and displaces during body movements, altering the electrode's capacitance which also affects the current displacement.
 In a nutshell, we conjecture the capacitive changes are attributed to (1) coupling changes between the seam electrodes and the wearer's body, and (2) seam electrode's self-capacitance changes.

 Notice that in Fig.~\ref{fig:signals}, the sleeve electrodes (purple) not only trace along the sleeve seams but also trace along the seams in the front (beige) of and on top of the shoulder (blue).
 This is a design choice to avoid additional wire routings across the shirt: one ends of all electrodes meet at the sensing board.
 Even though some sensor placements "overlap", they still individually provide sensing information, which we further validate in Sec.~\ref{sec:ablation}.